pravee-n/jquery.ime-extensions/README.md

 5. Open the directory where you cloned the source code.
 Navigate to the jQuery.ime-chrome directory and open it to install the extension

-jQuery.IME for chrome is now installed.
+jQuery.IME for chrome is now installed.<br>

-Try it out on any textarea or input box on any website.
+Try it out on any textarea or input box on any website. <br>

-For now only a few languages have been implemented.

-You can try using Hindi, Greek.
+Try refreshing the page once if jQuery.IME extension is not loaded on a input field or a textarea.